 Or … is it because our head is the fulcrum of a smooth and balanced swing?

-A little of both, probably.
+A little of both.
 Mostly, it’s about the discipline, focus and balance that’s required so that we are stable and comfortable at that critical moment when the club face meets the ball.

-Like the batting stance, the tennis serve and free-throw shooting, stability and focus foster a measured approach to problem solving and frame our perspective in a way that will be most successful.
+Like the batting stance, the tennis serve and the free-throw in basketball … stability and focus give us a measured approach to problem solving and frame our perspective in a way that will be most successful.